webpack/webpack.js.org/src/content/configuration/experiments.md

 `boolean: false`

-`experiments` option was introduced in webpack 5 in order to empower users with an ability of activating and trying out experimental features.
+`experiments` option was introduced in webpack 5 to empower users with the ability to activate and try out experimental features.

 W> Because experimental features have relaxed semantic versioning and might contain breaking changes, make sure to fix webpack's version to minor e.g. `webpack: ~5.4.3` instead of `webpack: ^5.4.3` or use a lockfile when using `experiments`.